 (ii) determine the Institute’s policies and approve its work program;

-(iii) select the Director and external auditor of the Institute;
+(iii) select the Director, following a proposal by the Primary Members, and the external auditor of the Institute;

 (iv) approve the Institute’s annual budget, audited financial statements and reports;